-HFC is affiliated with the Southern Baptist Convention and strives to teach what is in accordance with sound doctrine (2 Timothy 4:3; Titus 1:9 and 2:1).
-Below is a brief summary of our overall beliefs concerning our pursuit of sound doctrine.
+HFC is affiliated with the SBC and strives to teach what is in accordance with sound doctrine (2 Timothy 4:3; Titus 1:9 and 2:1).
+Below is a brief summary of our overall beliefs.

 We affirm The Baptist Faith & Message (2000) with the addition of three specific distinctions for Harvestfield Church:

 ORIGINAL SIN: Whereas the BF&M describes man as "inclined" to sin and only culpable based upon "moral action," HFC teaches that man is born in sin--a condition passed down to him from Adam.
 People are not sinners because they sin; people sin because they are sinners.
 (Psalms 14:2-3, 51:5; Jeremiah 17:9; Romans 5:12; Ephesians 2:1-3; Genesis 8:21)

 CHURCH GOVERNANCE: Whereas the BF&M speaks of the two offices of the local church as being pastors and deacons (and the statistical norm for SBC churches is to be led by a single pastor), HFC teaches that there is to be a plurality of pastors/elders in every local church.
 A church is not to have unitary leadership whereby only one man has ultimate authority.
 Instead, a church is to have multiple pastors who share leadership and authority.
 This is the norm for the New Testament church.
 (Acts 14:23, 20:17-18; Titus 1:5; 1 Peter 5:1-2)